-Joe, a recovering alcoholic and a taxi driver, forms a profound, almost spiritual relationship with his eleven-year-old passenger, who reminds him of his lost daughter; After three years, Arleen is released from prison and struggles with her past as she tries to preserve her poet’s heart and regain some normalcy in the outside world; Patrice is in a state of confusion when her boyfriend leaves her, and her head detaches from her body as she clambers for fulfillment and significance; Foss’s wife throws away his favorite hiking boots, forcing him to re-evaluate his priorities and life choices; Daryl is dying of cancer and spends the evening with an unconventional woman in Vegas who eases his clenched heart with her kindness, and who may or may not be a hooker.
+Joe, a recovering alcoholic and a taxi driver, forms a profound, almost spiritual relationship with his eleven-year-old passenger, who reminds him of his lost daughter.
+After three years, Arleen is released from prison and struggles with her past as she tries to preserve her poet’s heart and regain some normalcy in the outside world.
+Patrice is in a state of confusion when her boyfriend leaves her, and her head detaches from her body as she clambers for fulfillment and significance.
+Foss’s wife throws away his favorite hiking boots, forcing him to re-evaluate his priorities and life choices.
+Daryl is dying of cancer and spends the evening with an unconventional woman in Vegas who eases his clenched heart with her kindness, and who may or may not be a hooker.

 And That Divine Eye

-Lucy lives in a condo at Seacoast Heights with her cat, Henry Jones, and a ghost named George.
+Lucy lives in a condo at Seacoast Heights with her mustached cat, Henry Jones, Jr. and a ghost named George.
 Designing is her passion – and, lately she fears, her downfall.
-In fact, she is quite certain that her designs have something to do with the fact that she is being followed everywhere.
-Or perhaps they have something to do with her recently deceased client and friend, Verona Skurt, who left Lucy a pile of money in her will.
-And when a dead body shows up in her garden, Lucy is certain that The Followers must be after something she is unaware of - like an object secretly sewn into the lining of one of her silk zoot suits.
+In fact, she is certain that her designs have something to do with the fact that she is being followed everywhere.
+Or maybe they have something to do with her recently deceased client and friend, Verona Skurt, who left Lucy a pile of money in her will.
+And when a dead body shows up in her garden, Lucy is sure that The Followers must be after something she is unaware of - like an object secretly sewn into the lining of one of her silk zoot suits.